-Fewer than 165 days remain before your lab will begin to see the financial impact from the new and complicated revisions.
+Fewer than 145 days remain before your lab will begin to see the financial impact from the new and complicated revisions.
 To help you and your management team respond in a timely way to these fresh threats, register now to attend “Proposed Changes to the Medicare Physician Fee Schedule and Quality Payment Program Just Released: What You Need to Know and Action Steps to Take Now to Protect Your Lab’s Revenue.”
-This webinar, taking place Wednesday, August 15 at 2PM EDT, will provide you with an insider’s perspective on the essential market intelligence and knowledge you need to respond to the loss of important revenue that your lab will experience as of January 1.
+This webinar CD, provides you with an insider’s perspective on the essential market intelligence and knowledge you need to respond to the loss of important revenue that your lab will experience as of January 1.

 Absolutely a “must attend” session for pathologists and their laboratory administrators, the webinar is also essential knowledge for all laboratories where Medicare payments are a major source of revenue, and who have a paramount need to maintain the financial solvency of their lab organizations.

 The webinar will open with incisive analysis from a foremost expert on this topic, Lâle White, Executive Chairman and CEO, XIFIN, Inc., San Diego, CA. White and her colleagues at XIFIN have access to a remarkable pool of real-world clinical laboratory data, giving White a unique understanding of the subject matter and its potential impact to your laboratory and its financial health, why these changes may be deep and painful to the lab industry as a whole, plus sound recommendations of steps your lab can get started on immediately.